michael-lazar/gopher-z/README.md

 ---

-This repository contains the complete source code for Gopher-Z. The codebase has been open sourced as a demonstration of how to build an application with [Flask-Gopher](https://github.com/michael-lazar/flask-gopher).
+This repository contains the complete source code for Gopher-Z. The codebase has been made open source as a demonstration of how to build an application with [Flask-Gopher](https://github.com/michael-lazar/flask-gopher).
 Feel free to use the issue tracker if you encounter a bug or a broken link.
 The code is not well documented, but if you poke around you might find something interesting!